 Of interest here are caves decorated with more folksy, primitive clay and painted artwork than the ones funded by noble families at Mogao.
 Imagine this as ancient China’s heartland, not a temple complex frequented by emperors.
 The small town setting and pretty riverfront location make Yilin a very worthwhile excursion for art lovers.

-In addition to superb Buddhist and Chinese cave paintings and sculpture, Dunhuang has lots of fun tourism activities to enhance those “Lawrence of Arabia” moments.
+You go for superb Buddhist and Chinese cave paintings and sculpture.
+Yet Dunhuang has lots of fun tourism activities to enhance those “Lawrence of Arabia” moments.
+Spend as much time exploring as you can.
+Meeting Chinese tourists in the city eager for their children to practice English is fun, too.

-Giant Dunes and Sand Boarding at Echoing Sands
+Silk Road Oasis, Giant Dunes, Sand Boarding at Echoing Sands

 Don’t leave Dunhuang without riding camels at Echoing Sands National Geopark.
-While it’s the equivalent of a U.S. national park, the government doesn’t squander any opportunity to engage visitors with every possible activity imaginable.
-Picture thousands of visitors on summer days and you’ll know why there are 1,500 two-humped Bactrian camels licensed to transport visitors up the towering sand dunes.
-A camel ride is undoubtedly a highlight of any traverse of the Silk Road.
+Picture thousands of visitors on summer days.
+That’s why there are 1,500 two-humped Bactrian camels licensed to transport visitors up the towering sand dunes.

 From almost any angle, the remarkable vista of camel caravans evokes the historic Silk Road.
 It’s worth the hour wait’s because being part of that human chain – even for 45 minutes — is thrilling.
 It’s surprisingly comfortable and children 6 and older can ride in front of parents.

-Spend as much time exploring as you can; meeting Chinese tourists eager for their children to practice English is fun, too.
-After the minimal entry fee, attractions such as flying in a tethered hot air balloon, renting ATVs to go dune bashing, wearing period costumes and sand boarding are a la carte.
+After the minimal entry fee, purchase attractions such as flying in a tethered hot air balloon, renting ATVs to go dune bashing, wearing period costumes or sand boarding.
 Other sections of the park are earmarked for hiking up yourself and sliding down on small saucers.
-Listen closely and you’ll hear the sand squeaking in harmony as several people slide down, a phenomenon that gave the park its name.
+Listen closely.
+You’ll hear the sand squeaking in harmony as several people slide down.
+This sound phenomenon gave Echoing Sands park its name.

 Traders first came upon the miraculous natural spring that forms the quarter moon-shaped Crescent Spring Lake on their way to the Dunhuang oasis.
 You’ll find this small picturesque lake near the entrance to Echoing Sands.
 While it’s always framed by a pristine dune and a pagoda on the shore, in order to capture that Instagram-famous reflection in the water, it’s best seen lit by the sunrise, sunset or on a full moon after the crowds have departed.